 - PHP 5.0 to 7.0 with mcrypt extension enabled (PHP 7+ may not have mcrypt extension by default)

 - MySQL Database

 NB: The later PHP versions (above 7.0) may not include mcrypt extension by default.
 Therefore PHP v7.0 or a lower PHP version is recommended.
-If you are using XAMPP, please use an older version that has lower PHP version that is v 7.0 or less.
+If you are using XAMPP, please use an older version that has a lower PHP version that is v 7.0 or less.
 (The upcoming version will support later PHP versions)

 1. Unzip the file

 2. Upload the file to the hosting root or folder

 3. Create a MySQL database using PHPMyAdmin or otherwise

 4. In the unzip folder, locate the SQL dump file called mysql-dump-with dummy-data.sql.

 5. Import this SQL dump to the database created (This database contains some sample data which you can delete later)